 Lavender makes an excellent companion planting to Meditteranean herbs and although it’s very particular in it’s growing requirements it grows well with herbs that have similar cultural needs such as sage, rosemary and thyme.

 Rosemary spicy and earthy aroma overpowers the beans scents which effectively hides it from Mexican bean beetles Rosemary makes a great companion to beans and both benefit from being planted together.

 Companion planting beans with rosemary plant might not completely get rid of pests but it will deter certain beetles and if you live in the United States, you are all too aware of the Mexican beetles.
 Mexican beetles area always a big problem with beans, they attack the plants from the underside.

 Rosemary plant overpowers the scent giving off by your beans so a great way to keep Mexican beetles away is to companion planting with rosemary.

 One of the ways to get rid of carrot flies from ruining your plants is to companion plant it with rosemary.
-One of the biggest issue with planting carrots is their tendency to attract carrot flies, to prevent this, you can plant rosemary nearby to help deter the carrot flies and in turn, provide nutrients to help rosemary plant thrive.
+One of the biggest issues with planting carrots is their tendency to attract carrot flies, to prevent this, you can plant rosemary nearby to help deter the carrot flies and in turn, provide nutrients to help the rosemary plants thrive.

 Sage and rosemary flourish when planted together.
 Companion planting rosemary with sage in your herb garden can help improve the overall health of sage and also magnify its flavour.
 Sage is the only herb that grows well with rosemary.

 Parsnips are root vegetable just like carrot flies hence they attract carrot flies too.
 Rosemary companion planting with parsnips benefits both plants just as with many other vegetables, parsnips benefits from rosemary powerful scent.

-Many companion plants love marigolds and rosemary plant is also one of those plants.
-Rosemary and marigolds are known for their insect repellant properties which makes them a natural companion to have planted around vegetable gardens or in large containers around decks and patios.
+Many companion plants love marigolds and the rosemary plant is also one of those plants.
+Rosemary and marigolds are known for their insect repellant properties which makes them a natural companion to have planted around vegetable gardens or in large containers around decks and patios..